hyperledger/fabric/examples/e2e_cli/end-to-end.rst

 Chaincode **MUST** be installed on a peer in order for it to successfully perform read/write operations against the ledger.
-Furthermore, a chaincode container is not started for a peer until a read/write operation is performed against that chaincode (e.g. query for the value of "a").
+Furthermore, a chaincode container is not started for a peer until an ``init`` or traditional transaction - read/write - is performed against that chaincode (e.g. query for the value of "a").
 The transaction causes the container to start.
 Also, all peers in a channel maintain an exact copy of the ledger which comprises the blockchain to store the immutable, sequenced record in blocks, as well as a state database to maintain current fabric state.
-This includes those peers that do not have chaincode installed on them (like ``Peer1`` in the above example) .
-Finally, the chaincode is accessible after it is installed (like ``Peer3`` in the above example) because it already has been instantiated.
+This includes those peers that do not have chaincode installed on them (like ``peer1.org1.example.com`` in the above example) .
+Finally, the chaincode is accessible after it is installed (like ``peer1.org2.example.com`` in the above example) because it already has been instantiated.

 How do I see these transactions?